double16/linux-dev-workstation/VAGRANTUP.md

+# Configuration

 Your development box has been created.
-Likely you will not have a graphical desktop at this point.
-Restart the box using the following command and you should see a graphical desktop.
+If you do not have a graphical desktop restart the box using the following command.
 (Cloud providers such as AWS see below for VNC instructions.)

   vagrant reload

 There are several ways to configure the box for your environment.
-To apply configuration changes, run the following command:
+After making configuration changes detailed below, run the following command:

   vagrant provision